 Kiwi is a sweetie and a delight to be around.

 “Boys in the Hood”

 Hi!
-We are members of “The Boys in the Hood.”
+We are the members of “The Boys in the Hood.”
 Why?
 Our macho attitudes, of course.
 Each of us has been adopted three times (or more), only to be returned for loud and aggressive behavior.
 Three strikes and you are lifers here at the Sanctuary.
 However, we are happy here, all together in our spacious aviary.
-Come see us and we will sweetly offer our heads to be petted.
+Come see us, and we will sweetly offer our heads to be petted.
 Be forewarned: We may try to turn and bite you!
-We also might stealthily reach out of our cage to tug at your clothes or steal your stuff, like keys and jewelry.
+We also might stealthily reach out of our cage to tug at your clothes or steal your stuff.
+Look out for your keys and jewelry.
 We do love visitors!

-Give this bird and inch and he thinks he’s a ruler.
+Give this bird an inch, and he thinks he’s a ruler.